 - Any meeting on church grounds must meet diocesan requirements and have the approval of the pastor.

-- Councils will need to provide for members who cannot attend in-person due to health or other restrictions by providing virtual connections to the meeting.
+- Councils will need to provide for members who cannot attend in person due to health or other restrictions by providing virtual connections to the meeting.
 This is important so we do not leave members out.
 As much as we all want to be back together, most councils should expect to continue to meet virtually throughout the summer.
+Meetings will have to include a virtual connection, even if some members are meeting in person, indefinitely.

 Preparations for Resuming Activities:

-- Supreme Webinar on resumption of activity and next fraternal year.
+- Supreme Webinar on the resumption of activity and next fraternal year.

-- Slides from webinar on resumption of activity (PDF).
+- Slides from the webinar on the resumption of activity (PDF).

 State Programs and Convention:

-- The final turn-in for the Super Cash Bonanza charity ticket campaign is now June 18th and must be by mail to the State Treasurer.
+- The final turn-in for the Super Cash Bonanza charity ticket campaign is June 18th and must be by mail to the State Treasurer.
 Allow three to four days ahead of the deadline for your mail to reach State Treasurer Jeff Kiliany.
-The drawing will be on June 27th.
+The drawing will be online on June 27th at the State website.

 - State Program reports and People of the year nominations will now be accepted until May 31st with state awards presented at the tour meetings in July, conditions permitting.